+'''

-At each pruning step, prune all those connections i whose weights w_i satisfy $T(w_i) < \lambda \mu_T$ for some $\lambda \in [0...1]$
+At each pruning step, prune all those connections i whose weights w_i satisfy T(w_i) < \lambda \mu_T for some \lambda \in [0...1]

+'''

-However, no fixed value of λ results in good adaptation of pruning strength; we have to choose λ dynamically as well.
+Experimentation with this method shows, however, that no fixed value of λ results in good adaptation of pruning strength.
+We have to choose λ dynamically as well.
+The key factor for determining an appropriate value of λ is the amount of overfitting that is observed for the network.
 The higher the overfitting, the more should be pruned, and the higher λ must be.